 Three things that have helped me; prayer, scripture study and good works.
 I believe loving and doing good for others is our sole responsibility here on this earth.
 This unselfish perspective, I believe, is our true and natural state of being.
 By accepting the Holy Ghost into my heart, I can grow into the meekness of the heart of Christ.
 There is nothing more true to me, nothing more miraculous than the feeling of this love consume me.
 The commandments are also so important to me, not only to show my obedience to God but to bring order and happiness into my life.
 One day at a time I am led by my Heavenly Father.
 I am, to the best of my ability, living in the example of Jesus Christ and I am so grateful to have such a path.
 I say these things in the name of Jesus Christ, Amen.”

-Valerie gathers and posts testimonies and missionary stories for Jesus.Christ.org/ She is the administrator for MormonDoctorsTestify.org and MormonConvertsTestify.org including corresponding Facebook pages.
-Her other Facebook pages are Be Prepared - Info. for Prospective & Current LDS Missionaries and Strong Family Ties.
+Valerie and her husband are proud parents of three adult children.
+Valerie is the administrator for MormonDoctorsTestify.org and MormonConvertsTestify.org including corresponding Facebook pages.
+Soon the content of these websites will be transferred to FairMormon.org so as to hopefully reach more people online.
+Valerie's other Facebook pages are Be Prepared - Info. for Prospective & Current LDS Missionaries and Strong Family Ties.
 Valerie works with her husband, a private investigator, as an administrative assistant and an apprentice private investigator.
+She enjoys being a visiting teacher and an Activity Days leader in her ward.
+Scott and Valerie's oldest child participated in a service mission in Texas and Utah.
+Their middle child is a full-time missionary in Oklahoma.
+Their youngest child is a service missionary in Utah.